 Location can be an important factor for many policies.
 Insurance companies often research and analyze locations for statistical information.
-If you reside in an area whose statistics show a high rate of criminal activity and theft, your business and auto insurance costs may increase.
-These rate increases are due to the rise in insurance risk.
+If you reside in an area whose statistics show a high rate of criminal activity and theft, your business and auto insurance policies may increase.
+This rate increase is due to the rise in insurance risk.
 The same business or auto insurance policy may be substantially less in a community with little criminal activity and theft.

 Your career or overall industry can have an effect on your insurance rates, as well.
 While your position may affect one policy, it may not affect another.
 For instance, an air traffic controller experiences high stress levels on a daily basis.
 This continuous stress can have an effect on the individual’s overall health.
 Therefore, this individual may find subtle increases in life and health insurance policies.
 However, the same air traffic controller may have an inexpensive auto insurance policy because this aspect does not affect his driving abilities.